-10:50 Check Your Progress Fil in the blanks; 1.
-Thechannels of communication can actually inhibit or stand in the way of free flow of information between organisational levels.
-2. The communication that flows from top to bottom is known ascommunication.
-3. is that person in an organisation who acts as a liaison between the top management and the employees.
-4. The communication which the organisation maintains with the outside world is calledcommunication.
-5. The formal channel of communication is controlled by 6.
-In, people do not listen carefully because of impressions based on earlier encounters.
+- The \\\\\\ channels of communication can actually inhibit or stand in the way of free flow of information between organisational levels. - is that person in an organisation who acts as a liaison between the top management and the employees. - 2 The formal channel of communication is controlled by - In \\\\\, people do not listen carefully because of impressions based on earlier encounters.